WhitenAND07/WebPractDjango/README.md

 # WebPractDjango
 Django Application for movies and series.

+This work was made about Nil Agut, Jaume Giralt and me.

 ## How to run the application

 In order to run the application, you must run the command